 - Plastic document covers

-- Wet or moist paper
+- Wet, damp, or moldy paper

 - Hanging file folders with metal support bars